lysardz/ModularUITokenUnity/README.md

 The material is set up as follows:

 Textures:
-- Main texture (assignable in the image component, like “Char2” below, for items/characters/etc.)
+- Main texture (assignable in the image component for items/characters/etc.)
 - Inner Background Tex (Toggleable to be invisible)
 - Border Tex (Toggleable to be invisible)
 - Overlay Tex ( Toggleable to be invisible)